 About the Art(ist)

-Titi de Baccarat is a multidisciplinary African artist who builds community, at once painter, sculptor, jeweler, clothing designer, writer, activist and more.
+Titi de Baccarat is a multidisciplinary African artist who builds community, at once painter, sculptor, jeweler, clothing designer, songwriter, activist, producer and author.
 His authentic style is based on the use of heterogeneous materials which gives his works the ability to provoke both questions and emotions.
 He firmly believes that whatever form it takes and whatever functions it may have, the primary essence of art is to awaken human consciousness and harmonize the functioning of psychic faculties so that the human being can thrive, overcome the normal stresses of life, perform productive work and contribute to the life of their community”.

 The Gifts and Beliefs